-Endodontic treatments, or root canals, are among the most common general dental procedures.
+Endodontic treatments, or root canals, are among the most common general dental services.
 Root canal treatment helps to eliminate bacteria from an infected or decayed pulp.
 The pulp is a collection of blood vessels, nerves, and connective tissue that keep your tooth alive.
 Your dentist removes the infected pulp, carefully cleans and disinfects the inside of your tooth, and then fills and seals the tooth.
 With modern technology and new dental skills, endodontic treatments from Supreme Dentistry can save your natural teeth.

 When Do You Need Root Canals Treatment?

 Root canal treatments remove bacteria and dying or dead tissue from the inside of your tooth.
 If you experience tooth decay symptoms such as swelling, pain, and tenderness, it is time to seek treatment.
 A toothache is the most common sign that you need a root canal.
 If your tooth is alive, you will be sensitive to extreme hot or cold foods.
 The sensitivity can persist even after taking away the hot or cold food from the tooth.

 If the tooth is dead or has become abscessed, the tooth will only be painful when you chew food or put pressure on it.
 Swelling or bleeding may or may not occur around the dead tooth.
 A toothache can be a result of many other conditions.
 As such, it is advisable to get a proper diagnosis.
 Our endodontic treatments at Supreme Dentistry include sedation options that make the procedure more relaxing.